Find the information you need to know when buying a trampoline.

 These are items you don’t want to replace regularly, so enquire if they’ve had real-world UV testing to withstand Australia’s often harsh climate.

 Overall, you want to make sure you buy the safest trampoline possible.

 Likewise, don’t forget about asking about the quality of the safety net and mat

-These are items you don’t want to have to replace regularly, so enquire if they’ve had real-world UV testing.
+You don’t want to have to replace these items regularly, so inquire if they’ve had real-world UV testing.

 Before buying your trampoline make certain you know how much weight it can take.